 VirtualBox, the graphical user interface, has a built-in server for the VirtualBox Remote Desktop Protocol (VRDP).
-This allows you to see the output of a virtual machine's window remotely on any other computer and control the virtual machine from there, as if it was running on the remote machine.
+This allows you to see the output of a virtual machine's window remotely on any other computer and control the virtual machine from there, as if the virtual machine was running locally.

 VRDP is a backwards-compatible extension to Microsoft's Remote Desktop Protocol (RDP).
 Typically graphics updates and audio are sent from the remote machine to the client, while keyboard and mouse events are sent back.
+As a result, you can use any standard RDP client to control the remote VM.